wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 {% include _toc.html %}

-This is a step-by-step hands-on approach to getting you up and running on Azure cloud.
+<a target="_blank" href="https://wilsonmar.github.io/azure-cloud-onramp/">This</a> is a step-by-step hands-on approach to getting you up and running on Azure cloud.

 ## Microsoft Learn account